astrokube/registry-operator/docs/user-guide/aws-ecr.md

 # Integrate AWS ECR

-You can integrate AWS ECR in a single Namespace by creating an ECRCredentials object.
+You can integrate AWS ECR in a single Namespace by creating a RegistryCredentials object.

 ## Prerequisites